yanghaku/mediapipe-rs-dev/README.md

   </p>
 </div>

-# A Rust library for mediapipe tasks for WasmEdge WASI-NN
+# A Rust library for MediaPipe tasks for WasmEdge WASI-NN

 ## Introduction